-Our philosophy is that base salaries, which provide fixed compensation, should meet the objective of attracting and retaining the executive officers needed to manage our business successfully.
+Base salaries provide fixed compensation intended to meet the objective of attracting and retaining the executive officers needed to manage our business successfully.
 Actual individual salary amounts reflect the committee's judgment with respect to each executive officer's responsibility, performance, work experience and the individual's historical salary level.

-In December 2020, based on a review of base salary levels of our peer companies and in consultation with Meridian, the committee approved merit increases to the base salaries of our executive officers as follows:
+In December 2021, based on a review of base salary levels of our peer companies and in consultation with Meridian, the committee approved merit increases to the base salaries of our executive officers as follows:

-Name Annual Base Salary as of December 2020 Annual Base Salary as of January 2021 Percent Increase
+Name Annual Base Salary as of December 2021 Annual Base Salary as of January 2022 Percent Increase

-Mr. Cutillo \$740,000 \$790,000 6.7%
+Mr. Cutillo \$790,000 \$830,000 5.1%

-Mr. Ballschmiede 506,400 530,000 4.7%
+Mr. Ballschmiede 530,000 575,000 8.5%

-Mr. Wolf 290,000 315,000 8.6%
+Mr. Wolf 315,000 335,000 6.3%